TorresAWS/CollegeChemistry/README.md

 ```sh
 git init
 ```
-4. Make a new edited branch refering to the chapter's name
+4. Make a new branch refering to the chapter's name
 ```sh
 git checkout -b  edittypos
 ```